JonathanDussot/star-wars-quiz/README.md

 [star-wars-logo.jpg from infonegociosmiami](https://infonegocios.miami/impact-mkt/conocida-en-todas-las-estrellas-explorando-el-legado-del-logo-de-star-wars-una-odisea-de-diseno-y-marca-parte-i)

 - The [yoda.png](assets/images/yoda.png), [darth-maul-img.png](assets/images/darth-maul-img.png), [darth-sidious-img.png](assets/images/darth-sidious-img.png) and [darth-vader-img.png](assets/images/darth-vader-img.png) were all transparent png images used within my game to give it a nostalgic and dynamic feeling to all users going through the experience provided by the quiz.
+The images of Yoda and Darth-Vader were taken from [pngimg.com](https://pngimg.com).
+Darth Maul's image was taken from [iconarchive](https://www.iconarchive.com/) and Darth Sidious's was taken from [pngkey.com](https://www.pngkey.com/).

 [yoda.png](https://pngimg.com/image/109430)